PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-11 10:43:21
+Last updated: 2024-04-11 10:43:56
-Random Quote: None will be free until the old ways are gone forever. - Kuiil
+Random Quote: Sometimes distance is the only way to find peace.
+So you can heal your wound. - Berlin